xen0vas/xen0vas.github.io/_posts/2023-04-22-Android-APK-debugging-All-in-one-setup-in-VSCode-IDE.md

 <p align="justify">
-From the <code style="background-color: lightgrey; color:black;">Open Folder</code> button as seen at the image above, the  <i>InsecureBankv2.apk</i> APK file can be chosen, and from there also several flags can be selected.
-The most common flags are listed below
+From the <code style="background-color: lightgrey; color:black;">Open Folder</code> button as seen at the image above, the  <i>InsecureBankv2.apk</i> APK file can be chosen, and from there also several arguments can be selected.
+The most common arguments are listed below
 </p>

 - <code style="background-color: lightgrey; color:black;">decompile_java</code> ( used for java decompilation ),